scarnecchia/synpuf-utilities/readme.md

 ### Using SCDM-Formatted SynPUFs

 The 20 SCDM-formatted datasets can be found [<b>here</b>](https://dev.sentinelsystem.org/projects/SYNPUF/repos/synpuf_sas_datasets/browse).
 *  These datasets have undergone Sentinel's rigorous Data Quality Review and Characterization testing.
-For more information on Sentinel's QA process and to view Sentinel's current Data Quality Review and Characterization programs, navigate to the [<b>QData Quality Review and Characterization Programs page</b>](https://dev.sentinelsystem.org/projects/QA/repos/qa_package/browse).
+For more information on Sentinel's quality assurance process and to view Sentinel's current Data Quality Review and Characterization programs, navigate to the [<b>Data Quality Review and Characterization Programs page</b>](https://dev.sentinelsystem.org/projects/QA/repos/qa_package/browse).

 Users can run a CIDA package on one SCDM-formatted SynPUFs dataset, or users can combine multiple datasets using a SAS program developed by the Sentinel Operations Center (SOC).
 The instructions to aggregate datasets and run the CIDA package can be found [<b>here</b>](https://dev.sentinelsystem.org/projects/SYNPUF/repos/synpuf_demo_package/browse).